Flavius00/hackathon-2025/README.md

 - Email address: flaviusturcu11@gmail.com

 Features fully implemented:

 -Register

 -Login

 -Logout

 -Expenses – List

 -Expenses – Add

 -Expenses – Edit

 -Expenses – Delete

 -Dashboard

 -Expenses - CSV Import (as part of Expenses - List page)

-Other instructions about setting up the application (if any): ...
+Other instructions about setting up the application (if any): no other instructions